michabirklbauer/instagram_json_viewer/docs/README.md

   | instaview.py (PYTHON SCRIPT GOES HERE!)
   ```
 - Run "instaview.py" via commandline (recommended) or doubleclick!
+- Alternatively you can run the ["instaview.exe"](https://github.com/t0xic-m/instagram_json_viewer/releases) if you have Windows and do not have python installed (steps are the same).
 - Check "instaview_report.html" in the browser of your choice!

 ## Advanced Usage